nevilparmar11/Music_Sharing_Site/README.md

 - Dashboard: It has 4 different types of albums </br>

 	     1.)
-Private / Uniquely yours albums [including private & public both]  </br>
+Private / Uniquely yours albums [including private & public both]
 	     2.)
-Received Albums</br>
+Received Albums
-		- Albums which are shared by another users to you only will fall into this category</br>
+		- Albums which are shared by another users to you only will fall into this category 3.)
+Friends Albums
-	     3.)
-Friends Albums</br>
-		- It contains Public Albums of users whom you follow</br>
+		- It contains Public Albums of users whom you follow 4.)
+Browse All
-	     4.)
-Browse All</br>
-		- It contains all the public albums of all available users on the site </br>
+		- It contains all the public albums of all available users on the site

-	     Create new Albums and uploads song </br>
+	     Create new Albums and uploads song
-             View/Edit/Delete own albums </br>
+             View/Edit/Delete own albums
-             View albums shared by other users </br>
+             View albums shared by other users
-             View Friends' albums </br>
+             View Friends' albums
-             View public albums of all users </br>
+             View public albums of all users
-             Share/Unshare own albums </br>
+             Share/Unshare own albums
-             Search any albums with album title, artist, genre </br>
-	     Search with specific album category </br>
+             Search any albums with album title, artist, genre Search with specific album category

 - listen/search all songs with their album names </br>